xHeXifx/OvaWeb/how-it-works.md

 ### Conversation Flow

-1. On message, loads/creates a `ConversationChain` for the conversation.
+1. On message, loads/creates a `ConversationChain` for the conversation with the appropriate backend (Groq or Ollama).
 2. Uses user's system prompt and username in the prompt template.
 3. Stores messages and memory buffer in JSON.
-4. For new conversations, generates a short title using the LLM.
+4. For new conversations, generates a short title using the selected LLM.

 ---